They Can’t Even Tell You What Happened: Nursery Nut Allergy Claims

 Translation:

-Early allergic reaction symptoms noticed but not recognized as significant.
-Your toddler couldn’t say “I feel weird”—staff saw behavioral change but didn’t connect it to the snack.
+Early allergic reaction symptoms noticed but not recognised as significant.
+Your toddler couldn’t say “I feel weird”—staff saw behavioural change but didn’t connect it to the snack.

 “Didn’t eat much at snack time”